Quick Reference

 - explains what a product or feature is, why it exists, and what problems it solves

-Glossary Term Entry Location: Core Concepts - introduction
+Glossary Term Entry Location: Core Concepts, Documentation-Specific - introduction

 J